 The bathroom was quite large with a separate shower (a rarity in Hong Kong budget hotels) as well as a TV and a common area just outside the rooms that included a fridge, water, maps, etc. There is also a common room on the 3rd floor, where the main lobby is.
 Overall for the price, it was not a bad deal for a private room right in the middle of the action of Causeway Bay!

-The Homy Inn is our new favorite budget hotel in Hong Kong.
+The Homy Inn is our new favorite budget hotel in Hong Kong, and they actually have a few different locations now around the city.
 We stayed there recently during a last minute trip.
 All we were looking for was a great location, good reviews…and cheap.
 We found the Homey Inn and were surprised at how great the reviews were, and what a good price it was for being in a popular and convenient part of town, only a 5 minute walk from the Tsim Sha Tsui metro station.

 The Homy Inn is new, so it’s in great condition, and the staff was super friendly.
 The room was small, but yet larger than many other budget hotel rooms that we have stayed in Hong Kong.
 And they include towels (something you don’t always find in the lower-end hotels).
 Overall, we really loved this hotel and would highly recommend it while staying in Hong Kong.